jaredloomis/Haskell-OpenGL/README.md

 - Better documentation / comments.

 <h2>Copyright</h2>
+All source code in this repository is provided under the WTFPL Version 2.
 ```
         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 2, December 2004